CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ## Exercise 2 Sharing data with a Docker container

 To work with our own data in the container, we share a folder containing our data with the container.
+In Docker language, this is referred to as working with a *volume*.
+Volumes are a way to persist the data that a container works with and creates.
+The volume remains after you close a container.

  > For Windows, you will need to enable permissions for sharing your drive.
 Go to the taskbar, and right-click on the docker icon (the whale icon).
 Select Settings.
 Select Shared Drives.
 Then click on the check-box of the drive you want to share (C drive for most users).
 Your windows log-in password will be requested for you to authorize the sharing process.
 Input your password and then click apply.